Writing Revolution in Place

 Wiping the tears you cry with holy water

-The school master laughing endless at you
+The school master laughing endless at

 But I don’t see you standing there